mvoggel/LSTM-Stocks/README.md

 Stock prediction model using LSTM models.

 # Full roadmap of changes/implementation
-~~1.
-Data Loading and Preparation
+1. Data Loading and Preparation (COMPLETE)
 Description: Pull historical stock price data from Yahoo Finance for multiple stocks.
 Format data into sequences of 60 days to prepare it for training in an LSTM model.

-Key Files/Modules: data_loader.py for data loading, main.py for orchestrating data preparation.~~
+Key Files/Modules: data_loader.py for data loading, main.py for orchestrating data preparation.

-2. Feature Engineering
+2. Feature Engineering (IN PROGRESS)

 Description: Integrate additional data sources to enhance model predictions, including:
 Sentiment Analysis: Calculate sentiment scores from news articles or social media for each stock.